Jellyfishboy/musk/README.md

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)

-#Redlight
+#Musk

-Redlight is a responsive e-commerce template built using Yeoman, Grunt, Bower, HTML5, CSS3 and Handlebar templating.
-It was purpose built to be used for [Trado](https://github.com/Jellyfishboy/trado), a lightweight, easy to use e-commerce platform designed for sole traders and SME businesses.
-However, Redlight has been released as an open source template for other developers to utilise in their applications.
+Musk is a responsive e-commerce template built using Yeoman, Grunt, Bower, HTML5, CSS3 and Handlebar templating.
+It as an open source template for other developers to utilise in their applications.

 ##Getting started